jgarci135/Deep-Learning-Image-Augmentation/README.md

 * Obtain more data to add to the model.
 * Create bottle neck features from a mid output layer.
-* Create bottle neck features from a different per-trained model.
+* Create bottle neck features from a different pre-trained model.

 There is a strong case that the accuracy of the model was good in reference to ascertaining the class of interest.
 Some misclassifications will be acceptable, however the application of classifying class 2 accurately will have a large impact in its use case.
 The most useful information learned from this project has been from stepping back and evaluating what is the true goal of the project.